brsteel/scripts/AzureVirtualEnclave/QUICK-START.md

    - Use the AVE service console for advanced configuration

 4. **Scale Up**
-   - Modify parameter files to add more enclaves or workloads
+  - Add objects to `communityConfigs[0].enclaveConfigs` or inside each enclave's `workloadConfigs`
-   - See [Nested Configuration Guide](NESTED-CONFIG-GUIDE.md) for complex scenarios
+  - No need to adjust separate count parameters – the arrays are authoritative

 ## Cleanup